FV Lauda: History

 Throughout the late 1970s and into the 1980s, FV fielded strong sides in the Verbandsliga Baden (V) and managed to break through to play as part of the Oberliga Baden-Württemberg (IV) on three separate occasions in 1981, 1985, and 1997.

 Following their 1980 Baden Cup win, Lauda made its only appearance in play for the DFB Pokal (German Cup), where they were put out in the opening round by VfB Oldenburg (1:2).

-The team's longest turn in Oberliga play was from 1997–2006, which included a second-place finish in 2000.
+The team's longest turn in Oberliga play was from 1997 to 2006, which included a second-place finish in 2000.
 The club struggled on being relegated to the Verbandsliga in 2006, earning only lower table finishes there, and was sent down to the Landesliga Odenwald (VII) after a 15th-place result in 2011.
-A championship at this level in 2015, when the club remained undefeated all season and won 28 of its 30 season games, took the club back up to the Verbandsliga.
+A championship at this level in 2015, when the club remained undefeated all season and won 28 of its 30-season games, took the club back up to the Verbandsliga.